AleksandarDzudzevic/TutoringWebApp/README.md

     return render_template('register.html')

 ```
-Fig. 13 shows the registration function for the social network website Citio.
+Fig. 13 shows the registration function for the social network website Tutorflix.

-in Fig.13
 When developing the registration system shown in Fig.13 using generalization I was able to recognize a way to solve one of the criteria requirements by including an option bar in the registration where a user would input the country and the account type (student/tutor) which would later be used in the filtering options.
 This helped with solving the problem of seeing irrelevant content creators who are not located in the same country.
-Then I implemented abstraction I used sqlite3.connect instead of the databse_wroker method I used in other cases in order to not have to modify that method jsut because of this specific case.
+Then I implemented abstraction when I used sqlite3.connect instead of the databse_wroker method I used in other cases to not have to modify that method just because of this specific case.

 ### Login System
 ```.py